ejamesc/elijames.org/about.markdown

 From mid-2010 - late-2012 I served as President of the [NUS Hackers](http://nushackers.org/).
 I started [Friday Hacks](http://nushackers.org/fridayhacks/) and ran the first Hack&Roll Hackathon.
 Whatever free time I have left is spent growing the community of hackers and builders in NUS.
 This mostly means setting up partnerships, organizing events, and writing software to make the club more scalable.

-In a previous life, I played Judo for my state _(2008 National Championships; SUKMA shadow team)_.
+In a previous life, I played Judo for my state _(2008 National Championships; Sarawak SUKMA shadow team)_.
 I also debated in school.
 Both sports have shaped the way I see the world.

 I like Python, green tea and cats.
 I think vanilla ice cream is better than chocolate ice cream, and I will fight you on that.